zsTr3mxDev/cyanugen_plugin/README.md

 # Cyanugen Plugin
-Plugin that allows Cyanugen clients to login into.
+Plugin that allows Cyanugen clients to login into servers.

+[!screenshot.png]